 Number of street lights reported faulty each month includes all fault reports that have been recorded during each calendar month.

-(Note that if a faulty street light is the subject of more than one fault report for the same fault, then only one fault is recorded)
+If a faulty street light is the subject of more than one fault report for the same fault, then only one fault is recorded.